teamest-au/season-data-worker/README.md

-# season-data-worker
+# Season Data Worker

-Recieve scraped seasons from rabbit, if they are different from previously recieved then store and emit season changed event to rabbit
+Recieve scraped seasons from rabbit, if they are different from previously recieved then store and emit season changed event to rabbit.